English

 Implementation

-The curriculum hours in English are non-negotiable and will be followed by all staff in the school.
-Staff subject knowledge is very important and all staff receives regular training in the teaching of English.
-This is followed up with coaching and mentoring as needed.
-Our carefully designed schemes of learning in English ensure consistency and progress of all learners.
-Clear WALTs and success criteria – differentiated when appropriate - in every English lesson are used to guide the children to achieve their potential.
-This ensures work is demanding and matches the aims of the curriculum.
-Every classroom has an English working wall which is used on a daily basis to aid teaching and as opportunities for children to scaffold their learning.
-Each year group follows the same writing continuum so that pupils are familiar with the method of writing from the planning stage to their final piece of writing.
-Children are given opportunities to reflect upon their learning through editing, self-assessment and peer-marking alongside teacher feedback.
-Drama is a key component of our English lessons and children are encouraged to act out stories and plays, imagining how other characters feel, enabling them to develop empathy.
+Every classroom has an English working wall which is used and updated regularly to aid teaching and provides opportunities for children to scaffold their learning.
+Each year group follows the same writing process so that pupils are familiar with the method of writing from the planning stage to their final piece of writing.
+Children are given opportunities to reflect upon their learning through editing, self-assessment and peer-marking, alongside teacher feedback.
+Children are exposed to high-quality model texts and teacher modelling of writing to scaffold and inspire their creativity.
+We use a range of stimulus to hook the children into their writing and to ensure all learners are catered for e.g. silent films, videos, pictures and books.
+Drama is a celebrated element of our English curriculum and children are encouraged to act out stories and plays, imagining how other characters feel, enabling them to develop empathy.

 Impact

 Children become increasingly confident, resilient and independent in their learning.
-They experience a wide-range of learning tasks in English and respond effectively to them, developing their knowledge and skills.
+They experience a wide range of learning tasks in English and respond effectively to them, developing their knowledge and skills.
 Clear outcomes focus and guide all English development plans and drive improvement.
 Children of all abilities and backgrounds achieve well in English, consistently making progress in their learning journey; they finish KS2 equipped with numerous skills and the knowledge necessary to enable them to continue that journey successfully.
 Through wider reading in English, children develop a love for reading, expanding their minds and curiosity of the world in which we live.
-Children produce high quality work that is influenced by their exposure to these texts.
-We grow a love of writing within our children and an appreciation of its educational, cultural and entertainment values.
-At St Hugh’s children learn the importance of listening attentively not only to any teacher or adult but also to their peers; they develop an understanding of the value of listening and the need to appreciate or challenge views given.
-Children show respect for others when communicating, even when views differ.
+Children produce high-quality work that is influenced by their exposure to these texts and various stimuli.
+We grow a love of writing within our children and an appreciation of its

 Cultural Capital